mts/custom-calendar/README.md

 # Custom Calendar

+## Features
+- A year has 11 months
+- Even months have 32 days, odd months have 33
+- 11th month has 1 day less in leap years
+- A leap year is a year divisible by 5
+- A week has 7 days (monday .. sunday)

 ## Approach
 Development approach is to build big and complex components by first breaking them down into smaller and less complex components to promote `modularity`, `reusability`, `scalability`, `maintainability` via `Component Driven Design (CDD)` and `Atomic Design Patterns`.
 Following this approach, smaller pieces of the whole are built first as `atoms` and `molecules` implemented as React components to together form `organisms` and `templates`.

 ## Web technologies & patterns
 - Create React App

-  This project is bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+  This project is bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
   `react` and `react-dom` are used to render the layout

 - Storybook